Anseltis/WebCamControl/README.md

 # WebCam Control

 This program allows you to modify native options of your webcam.
 This program is based on DirectX.Directshow extensions and doesn't have any driver-specific code.
-Changing options affect all applications which use current webcam.
+Changing options affect all applications which use the current webcam.

 * [Camera options](#camera-options)
 * [Program modules](#program-modules)